cloudify-cosmo/docs.getcloudify.org/content/manager_webui/blueprints-page.md

 ![Blueprints actions]({{<img "ui/blueprintsPage/actions.png">}})

 ### Upload a blueprint
-If you haven't uploaded any blueprint, you can do so by clicking the 'Upload Blueprint' button.
+If you haven't uploaded any blueprints, you can do so by clicking the 'Upload Blueprint' button.
 ![upload blueprint dialog]({{<img "ui/blueprintsPage/uploadBlueprint.png">}})<br>
 The button will open a dialog containing a form requiring the blueprint archive(local blueprint archive or a remote link), name and the blueprint filename within the archive.
-If blueprint filename field omitted it defaults to a blueprint.yaml file placed in the top level directory.<br>
+If blueprint filename field is omitted it defaults to a `blueprint.yaml` file placed in the top level directory.<br>

 ### Deploy a blueprint
 Click on the 'Create Deployment' button of the desired blueprint and a deploy dialog will open.<br>